greg-raven/Uncommon-Sense/_posts/2009-05-11-there-ought-to-be-a-law.md

 ---
-title: 'There ought to be a law'
+title: "There ought to be a law"
 layout: post
 categories:
 - government